Registration & Course Questions:

 The Career Development Center, located on the lower level of the Liberal Arts (LARTS) Building, offers a full range of career services, such as help with resume writing, job searching, interview skills, and more.
 For more information, please visit http://www.umassd.edu/cdc/.

 What do I do if I applied to day school Admissions by mistake?

-If you applied to day school Admissions by accident and would like to obtain your degree through the Professional & Continuing Education:
+If you applied to day school Admissions by accident and would like to obtain your degree through Professional & Continuing Education:

-- Please visit the Day School Admissions Office and sign a release or write a letter to Admissions stating you would like your documentation & official transcripts to be released to the Professional & Continuing Education, explain that you applied to day school accidentally.
+- Please visit the Day School Admissions Office and sign a release or write a letter to Admissions stating you would like your documentation & official transcripts to be released to the Professional & Continuing Education, explaining that you applied to day school accidentally.

 Do I have to submit transcripts from all my previous colleges?

 Students must submit official transcripts from all colleges they attended.
 Course descriptions are required if your course(s) were obtained at a private or out of state college/university.
 Upon request, Massachusetts course descriptions may need to be provided for transfer credit approval.